-Explanation: The OSA Support Facility failed to start for the reason listed below.
+Explanation: The OSA Support Facility failed to start for the reason listed later in this section.

 - mm/dd/yy hh:mm:ss are the date and time stamp - nn is the value that represents what area of OSA/SF had the error.